 Demographic segmentation

-Demographic segmentation is grouping customers based on data points like age, gender, marital status, occupation, and more.
-It’s essentially the “who” segment of your market.
-This is the most common type of segmentation because it’s easily identifiable.
-Demographic segmentation can help you understand the individuals that make up your audience and how to target your marketing efforts to them.
+Demographic segmentation is grouping customers based on objective, easily identifiable data points and attributes, making it the essential “who” segment of your market.
+This remains the most foundational type of segmentation because the characteristics are concrete and readily quantifiable.

 - Gender